VeenusLynn/VeenusLynn/README.md

 ### 💌 A Little Note

-> *"Code is like humor.
-When you have to explain it, it's bad."* – Cory House
+> *"The best way to predict the future is to create it."*

 Thanks for stopping by!
 I'm always excited to collaborate on interesting projects or chat about web development, data science, or the best crochet patterns.
 Feel free to reach out!